History of the Middle East: Mandatory Palestine, Transjordan, Saudi Arabia, and Egypt

 Another turning point came when oil was discovered, first in Persia (1908) and later in Saudi Arabia (1938) as well as the other Persian Gulf states, Libya, and Algeria.
-The Middle East, it turned out, possessed the world's largest easily untapped reserves of crude oil, the most important commodity in the 20th century.
+The Middle East possessed the world's largest untapped reserves of crude oil, that were also amongst the easiest to extract.
+Oil is the most important commodity in the 20th century.
 The discovery of oil in the region made many of the kings and emirs of the Middle East immensely wealthy and enabled them to consolidate their hold on power while giving them a stake in preserving western hegemony over the region.

 As the West became dependent on Middle Eastern oil exports and British influence steadily declined, American interest in the region grew.
-Initially, Western oil companies established a dominance over oil production and extraction.
-However, indigenous movements towards nationalizing oil assets, oil sharing, and the advent of OPEC ensured a shift in the balance of power towards the Arab oil states.
+Initially, Western oil companies established dominance over oil production and extraction.
+However, indigenous movements towards nationalizing oil assets, oil sharing, and the advent of OPEC shifted the balance of power towards the Arab oil states.

 Britain was granted a Mandate for Palestine in April 1920 at the San Remo Conference, and, in July 1922, this mandate was approved by the League of Nations.
-Palestine became the "British Mandate of Palestine" and was placed under direct British administration.
-The Jewish population of Palestine, consisting overwhelmingly of recent migrants from Europe, numbered less than 8 percent in 1918.
-Under the British mandate, Zionist settlers were granted wide rein to immigrate initially, buy land from absentee landlords, set up a local government and later establish the nucleus of a state all under British protection.
-Arab Palestinian discontent with unpopular British policies and increasing levels of Jewish immigration led to numerous riots and the 1936–1939 Arab revolt in Palestine, which led Britain to issue a white paper in 1939 restricting all Jewish immigrants from coming to Palestine.
-The Territory East of the Jordan River and west of Iraq was also declared a British Mandate when the Council of the League of Nations passed the British written Transjordan Memorandum in September 1922.
+Ottoman Surya al-Janubiyya (Southern Syria) became the British Mandate of Palestine and was placed under direct British administration.
+The Jewish population of the area, consisting of indigenous Jews and those of recent migrations from Europe, numbered less than 8 percent in 1918, the rest of the population being primarily Muslim and Christian.
+Jews had been driven from their ancient homeland since the time of the bible.
+Under the British mandate, Zionist settlers were initially granted wide rein to immigrate, buy land from absentee landlords or others willing to sell, set up a local government and later establish the nucleus of a state, all under British protection.
+Arab Palestinian discontent with British policies and increasing levels of Jewish immigration led to numerous riots and the 1936–1939 Arab revolt in Palestine, which led Britain to issue the White Paper of 1939 restricting all Jewish immigrants from coming to the Mandate.

+The territory east of the Jordan River and west of Iraq was also declared a British Mandate when the Council of the League of Nations passed the British-written Transjordan Memorandum in September 1922.
 Most of the Arabian peninsula, including Mecca and Medina, though not incorporated into either a British or French colonial mandate, fell under the control of another British ally, Ibn Saud, who in 1932, founded the Kingdom of Saudi Arabia.